keystonejs/keystone/docs/access-control.md

     return true; // All fields are available
   }

-  return ['name', 'email', 'password'];// Only some fields are available }
+  return ['name', 'email', 'password']; // Only some fields are available }

 keystone.createList('User', {